sudohari/chef-web-docs/content/resources/yum_package/_index.md

 - property: options
   ruby_type: String, Array
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: One (or more) additional command options that are passed to the command.
 - property: package_name
   ruby_type: String, Array
   required: false
-  default_value:
-  new_in:
   description_list:
-  - markdown: 'One of the following: the name of a package, the name of a package

-      and its architecture, the name of a dependency.
-Default value: the
+  - markdown: 'One of the following: the name of a package, the name of a package and its architecture, the name of a dependency.'

-      `name` of the resource block.
-See "Syntax" section above for more

-      information.'
 - property: source
   ruby_type: String
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: The optional path to a package on the local file system.
 - property: timeout
   ruby_type: String, Integer
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: The amount of time (in seconds) to wait before timing out.
 - property: version
   ruby_type: String, Array
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: The version of a package to be installed or upgraded.
 This property is ignored when using the `:upgrade` action.
 - property: yum_binary
   ruby_type: String
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: The path to the yum binary.
 properties_shortcode: null